adrianbostan/MCP39F511A-SMBus-Smart-Battery-Monitor/README.md

 # MCP39F511A-SMBUS-Battery-Monitor

 This is a smart battery monitor based on Microchip 24-Bit Single Phase AC/DC Power Monitoring IC-**MCP39F511A**.
-It is intended to be used in systems with **SMBUS** communication like **DJI** smart batteries, **Ardupilot** systems and any other system that need a smart battery.
-The system can provide the standar smart battery commands:

 ## MCP39F511A Features